Bagua: Relation to other principles

-The Scripture of Changes 易經 (I Ching) listed two sources for the eight trigrams.
+The Scripture of Changes 易经 (I Ching) listed two sources for the eight trigrams.
 Its chapter explains the first source thus:

 Tài Jí (太極) Great Axis

 Taiji is the encapsulation of all the universe, space and time.

 It is derived from Wújí 無極 (without axis) the formless, dimensionless, limitless, unbounded, infinite void.

 When the formless void began to stir and move, Taiji came into being.

 Liǎng Yí (兩儀) Dual Powers

 The beginning of the universe begot the twin forces: